Severe Storm Season Preparedness

 Preparedness plans are especially important at these locations due to a large number of people on hand and the large amount of glass at many sites.
 Always know the safest place for you to shelter in place and make others know their assigned location as well.

 - Long span buildings like those found at these locations are dangerous because the entire roof can be supported by the outside walls.

 - If caught in such an open building, take shelter in the restroom.

 Place kit in an easily accessed location.
 Make sure your kit includes the following items:

 - Battery powered radio, flashlight, and plenty of extra batteries.

 - Three-day supply of bottled water.

-- Three-day supply of canned or otherwise non-perishable food and a
+- Three-day supply of canned or otherwise non-perishable food and a manual can opener.

 - First Aid kit and personal prescriptions.

 Passed Severe Weather: